Maine Pointe, in Association with Michigan State University, Says Permanent Supply Chain Changes Are Needed, Starting Now

 The pandemic has exposed hidden supply chain vulnerabilities.
 New Maine Pointe/MSU white paper outlines how companies will re-evaluate and rebalance

 Boston, Mass., June 16, 2020 – The global pandemic has exposed hidden vulnerabilities in the global supply chain, and companies must now begin a long process of re-evaluating and rebalancing the supply chain to create a new model.
 Global supply chain and operations consulting firm Maine Pointe , in conjunction with Michigan State University, has released its new executive management and board discussion white paper, “Is today’s supply chain model dead?
-Have you got its replacement ready?”
+Have you got its replacement ready?â€The white paper addresses the enormous pressure business leaders are faced with, which includes limiting short-term disruption, supporting mid-term recovery and ensuring greater agility and resilience in the future.
+The pandemic has become a catalyst for rethinking how companies organize their supply chains and will ultimately lead to a rebalancing of the supply chain that addresses many of the limitations of the current model.

 Is the supply chain dead?

 Simon Knowles, CMO of Maine Pointe and co-author of the paper, asks, “Is the supply chain dead?
 No, but a new model needs to be put in place that addresses weaknesses.
-A more resilient supply chain will be better able to withstand the next major disruption, whatever that may be.”
-In the paper, Knowles suggests the purely cost-driven supply chain, which emphasizes cost savings above all else, is inflexible, ill-equipped to deal with major changes in demand - which can lead to serious shortages - and not as responsive as it needs to be.
+A more resilient supply chain will be better able to withstand the next major disruption, whatever that may be.†In the paper, Knowles suggests the purely cost-driven supply chain, which emphasizes cost savings above all else, is inflexible, ill-equipped to deal with major changes in demand - which can lead to serious shortages - and not as responsive as it needs to be.

-“Existing supply chain models have been very efficient at driving down costs,” added Steven Melnyk, PhD, professor of supply chain management at MSU and the paper’s co-author.
+“Existing supply chain models have been very efficient at driving down costs,†added Steven Melnyk, PhD, professor of supply chain management at MSU and the paper’s co-author.
 “But the pandemic has highlighted serious risks to the supply chain, and now is the time for companies to take a serious look at whether they can simply return to their previous supply chain model.
-In many cases, the answer is ‘no.’ 2020 will be a wash out for many firms, however if companies want to hit their 2021 numbers they need to start assessing their model and have rebalancing plans in place by October 2020 to build a more competitive and responsive supply chain model.”
+In many cases, the answer is ‘no.’ 2020 will be a wash out for many firms, however if companies want to hit their 2021 numbers they need to start assessing their model and have rebalancing plans in place by October 2020 to build a more competitive and responsive supply chain model.â€

 What do companies need to do now?